 - Representation and promotion of the GOBI partnership’s collective expertise at meetings and conferences, whilst also presenting the latest findings from its dedicated research activities.

 - Maintenance of the Secretariat function by implementing project steer, providing internal communications, partnerhsip administration, meeting logistics and information dissemination portals.

-GOBI Secretariat maintains its ongoing provision of administrative support of its membership to ensure GOBI’s continued operation and relevance.
-The GOBI brochure and website are kept up to date, and a Twitter account has been created (@GOBIsecretariat).
-A twice-yearly GOBI newsletter is produced and distributed at key meetings of the international marine conservation community.
+The GOBI Secretariat maintains its ongoing provision of administrative support of its membership to ensure GOBI’s continued operation and relevance.
+The GOBI brochure and website are kept up to date, and a Twitter account is maintained (@GOBIsecretariat).
+A twice-yearly GOBI newsletter is produced and distributed electronically and in print at key meetings of the international marine conservation community.

 As well as performing its routine in-house tasks and activities, GOBI Secretariat operates on many other fronts in close collaboration with its partners, organising dissemination events, contributing to high-level marine policy discussions, supporting UN Agencies and competent authorities in the delivery of workshops, and fostering other partnerships for cooperation.

-Some of the recent events to which the GOBI Secretariat has contributed include:
+Some recent events to which the GOBI Secretariat has contributed include: